ddrake/Gradebook/README.md

 ```$ ./gb1 Math_251_Fall_2018.json```

+Note: See the 'gb' script in the utils folder for an example of how to save keystrokes by starting the application with a specific course and automatically back up the data file to cloud storage using rclone.

 ### New Course Setup
 You can create a new course simply by running the application without specifying a file.
 You should see a menu like this: